efab2022/efab2022.github.io/module4.md

 ## Sprint 14 - Toxic Comments

-**Project Requirements**: In this Natural Language Processing project, we are tasked with tuning a pretrained transformer (BERT) to create a multi-class classifier that can flag toxic comments in up to 6 different categories, in a single inference pass.
+**Project Requirements:** In this Natural Language Processing project, we are tasked with tuning a pretrained transformer (BERT) to create a multi-class classifier that can flag toxic comments in up to 6 different categories, in a single inference pass.

-**Key Learnings**:
+**Key Learnings:**
-- How to apply transfer learning and finetuning to natural language processing tasks.
+- How to apply transfer learning and fine-tuning to natural language processing tasks
-- How to create multi-class classifiers and how to decide and finetune their loss function.
+- How to create multi-class classifiers and how to decide and fine-tune their loss functions
 - Model comparison and evaluation
-- Data preprocessing for natural language processing.
+- Data preprocessing for natural language processing

 **Reviewer's highlights**: